zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 *0
 ```

 We type `KEYS *` and get a response, success!
-We now have a connection that behaves as if we have used telnet to connect a redis server.
+We now have a connection that behaves as if we have used netcat to connect to a redis server.
 Eventually the connection gets reset, and this may either be due to a restart mechanism on the server, or a lack of refresh requests on
 the control socket.
 Either way, it stays open long enough we can pretty much get done whatever we need to.
 One thing of note, when closing
 the control socket, it seemed the data socket connection also was reset.